 - Inspiring leaders to a lifetime of active public engagement

-The Hillside Garden Party, an annual fundraiser for the ALF – Great Valley Chapter, held October 6, raised over $50,000 to support scholarships and other program costs.
-The evening also provided the opportunity to highlight the impact ALF is making in the Valley and to connect diverse and experienced leaders in San Joaquin, Stanislaus and Merced Counties.
+The Hillside Garden Party, an annual fundraiser for the ALF – Great Valley Chapter, was held on Saturday, October 4.
+Over $80,000 in funds were raised to support scholarships and other program costs.
+With nearly 300 guests in attendance, the evening provided a wonderful opportunity to highlight the impact ALF is making in the Valley, and the connections that are being made between diverse business, elected, and community leaders from the San Joaquin, Stanislaus and Merced region.

-Scholarship funds are needed for leaders of non-profits and smaller organizations who do not have the means to participate in ALF without financial support.
-Scholarship funds raised last year are currently supporting several participants in the ALF-Great Valley Chapter’s Class III, which began this year-long transformational leadership development program in June.
+Raising scholarship funds is critical to the mission of ALF because it allows leaders of non-profits and smaller organizations who do not have the financials means to participate in the ALF Fellows program.
+Scholarship funds raised last year are currently supporting several Fellows in Class V, which began this year-long transformational leadership development program in June.

 Generous event contributions included:

 Lynn & Ron Dickerson